ichorbio has created a number of antibodies using the RMP1-14 clone:

 A total of 470 articles have been published over the last three years citing RMP1-14, with scientists from 300 organisations in 32 countries contributing to the research.
 The top authors publishing articles using RMP1-14 in the last three years are show in Table 1 below.

-Table 1: The top 10 most prolific authors citing RMP1-14 in the last 3 years
+Image 1: The top 10 most prolific authors citing RMP1-14

-A breakdown of the main locations of the authors are shown in Image 1 and 2 below.
-In Image 3 we show the main journals that cite work using RMP1-14.
+A breakdown of the main locations of the authors are shown in Image 2 below.
+In Image 3 we show the main institutes that cite work using RMP1-14.

 Latest Research Articles Using RMP1-14